I cut my teeth in corporate advisory doing company valuations. Valuations of companies of all industries, shapes and sizes.

 - A shareholder dispute/exit – a similar reason to marriage breakdown above.

-- A corporate restructure – a proactive tax advisor has is implementing a corporate restructure for tax benefits.
+- A corporate restructure – a proactive tax advisor is implementing a corporate restructure for tax benefits.

 Rarely did we undertake a formal valuation of a company due to a transaction or proposed acquisition.